artsandmetaphysics/goodlifeodyssey/_documents/meaning-and-purpose.md

 order: 105
 ---

+## Uses of the Word “Meaning”

 The word “meaning” has a few uses:

-1. To what a word, text, symbols, actions or events convey, indicate, or refer
+1. What symbols or actions convey, indicate, or reference
 2. The significance or importance of something
 3. The purpose or intent something

 These uses appear related.

+## Meaning as Significance

 My wedding day was more meaningful than yesterday.
 What makes some days more meaningful than others?
 I believe the meaning of an event to an individual derives from the impact of that event on the individual.